Collectivity of Saint Martin: Geography

 The Collectivity of Saint Martin occupies the northern half of the island of Saint Martin in the Leeward Islands; the southern half forms the Dutch territory of Sint Maarten.
-To the north across the Anguilla Channel lies the British Overseas Territory of Anguilla, to the south-east of the island lies the French island of Saint Barthélemy and further south are the Dutch islands of Saba and Saint Eustatius.
+To the north across the Anguilla Channel lies the British Overseas Territory of Anguilla, to the south-east of the island lies the French island of Saint Barthélemy and further south are the Dutch islands of Saba and Sint Eustatius.

 Saint Martin's land area is 53.2 km2 The terrain is generally hilly, with the highest peak being Pic Paradis at 424 m, which is also the highest peak on the island as a whole.
 The Terres Basses region lying west of the capital Marigot, which contains the French half of the Simpson Bay Lagoon, is flatter.
 There are a few small lakes on Saint Martin, such as Chevrise Pond, Great Pond and Red Pond.
 The land is part of the Leeward Islands xeric scrub ecoregion.

 Numerous small islands lie off the coast, including Rock of the Cove Marcel, Creole Rock, Little Key, Pinel Island, Green Cay Grand Islet (within the Simpson Bay Lagoon) and the largest Tintamarre Island.